SEND at Caedmon

 Those who present with attention deficit hyperactivity disorder

 We also provide counselling for those deemed appropriate by parents/ carers and class teachers if a specific social or emotional need is identified.

 There are a variety of levels of support we offer children at Caedmon Primary School.
 These are as follows:

 Whole class teaching - personalised to the needs of your child.

 Following tracking and assessment of your child’s learning, class teachers (along with phase leaders and teaching assistants) can identify gaps in your child’s progress.
-Together with the SENCo (and occasionally outside agencies), strategies are developed to help and support your child’s learning.
+Together with the SENDCo (and occasionally outside agencies), strategies are developed to help and support your child’s learning.
 These blueprints ensure that class teachers are informed of how children with SEN learn and can thrive in a whole class environment – thus growing self-esteem.
 Finally, staff at Caedmon appreciate and understand fully that we as adults have high and realistic expectations for all of our children.

 Small group intervention with Teacher or Teaching Assistant.

 When identified, children are afforded additional support either within or outside of the whole class environment.
 Variations of this type of support include: reading, maths, gross and fine motor skills, spelling, PSHE and writing.
 Children identified as requiring additional support will be given the opportunity to work with more targeted interventions with their peers, ensuring they are given the opportunity to close any gaps in their learning and succeed in a calmer environment.